 How WeBuyToner Reduces Their Ink Cartridges Waste.

-How Can I Reduce My Environmental Footprint When Purchasing Ink Cartridges?
+How to Reduce Your Environmental Footprint When Buying Ink Cartridges

 You can be a part of the positive environmental footprint by simply choosing to buy ink and toner supplies from our partner company, Ink Genie, an environmentally responsible ink cartridge selling company.
-Even though you are already part of this movement, we encourage you to take extra actions at home, starting by reusing the packaging material we send you at home, depositing the ink cartridges trash in the corresponding recycling bin at a recycling center and avoid wasting paper.
-It is also important to pass this knowledge on to the younger generations as well as applying ecological measures at home, or in the business.
+Even though you are already part of this movement, we encourage you to take extra actions at home, starting by reusing the packaging material we send you, depositing the ink cartridges in the corresponding recycling bin at a recycling center, and practicing electronic recycling to help reduce e-waste.
+Avoid wasting paper, and it is also important to pass this knowledge on to the younger generations as well as applying ecological measures at home or in the business.